 Now she plans to use the same tactics to make the Republic shatter from within.
-Burn the rot away and create something new on its ashes.
+Burn the rot away and create something new from its ashes.
 An Empire without end.
 A galaxy united under our rule.
 With no more wars.

-The droid comes over to me, and injects a derm into the rotting place where my jaw once was.
+The droid comes over to me and injects a derm into the rotting place where my jaw once was.
 The constant throb dulls to numbness.
 But I've grown used to the pain.
-Without it I feel empty.
+Without it, I feel empty.
 I can't help but resent her for taking away one of the few sensations I have left.
 And she knows this.
 Her eyes watch the procedure, unblinking.
 Her face is another mask.
 Even now, I find it beautiful.
 I suppose not everything in me is dead.
 It might be easier if it was.

 She knows this too.
 She knows everything.

 The droid drills into my bones and fastens what she has wrought there.
 I watch only her, her hands have opened the book and she's looking at the inscription, the words I wrote years ago when she was my Nomi and I was her Ulic.

 War made the rest of us insane, but it made her cold.
 She looks like a woman carved from ice.
 The book falls on the floor and her booted foot cracks the spine, shatters the brittle holograph pages.
 The shifting images freeze and grow dull as the light in them winks out.